-CPA Exam Pass Rates 2025: Statistics, Trends & What You Need to Score
+CPA Exam Pass Rates 2026: Statistics, Trends & What You Need to Score

 The CPA (Certified Public Accountant) exam is one of the most challenging professional licensing exams in the United States.
 With pass rates hovering around 50% per section, understanding what you’re up against is critical for effective preparation.

-2025 CPA Exam Pass Rates by Section
+CPA Exam Pass Rates by Section (Latest AICPA Data)

-Based on the most recent AICPA data:
+Based on the most recent AICPA cumulative data through 2025:

 |---|---|

-| ISC (Information Systems & Controls) | ~58% |
+| ISC (Information Systems & Controls) | ~50% |

 What Score Do You Need to Pass?